just3ws/data_helpers/README.md

 ## Command Line Options

-- Header and field data is written to STDOUT.
+- Header and field data is written to `STDOUT`.
-- Logging and error data is written to STDERR.
+- Logging and error data is written to `STDERR`.

 ### --help OR -h